Mitek-Systems/MiSnap-Android/documentation/customization_guide.md

 # Design Considerations
 The following list is a collection of things to look out for while customizing the MiSnap SDK:
+## General

 * For an optimal document analysis session, it is recommended to align the long side of the document with the long side of the device.
+* Keeping hint messages concise will ensure that the messages are easier to understand.
+* Keeping hint duration too short (might not allow users to read the hints and act on them fast enough) or too long (the hint shown may not be relevant anymore) can negatively impact the user's experience.
+* Making the session timeout duration too short might result in multiple fail-overs and users might opt to complete the session manually, thereby resulting in a non-optimal image being returned.
+* Synchronizing the trigger delay for a face analysis session and the duration of the CountdownTimerView yields a better experience.
+* All views in the `workflow` module extend from either material design components or `AppCompat` components.
+All customizations supported by material design and `AppCompat` are supported by the views.

+## Views
 * When using a `GuideView` in a document analysis session, ensure that the drawable is:

     * Of the same aspect ratio as the target document.